kumabook/stickynotes/README.md

   - Right click menu "Jump to this sticky" or type "j" on selection state
 - Delete a sticky
   - Right click menu "Delete this sticky" or type "Enter" on selection state or double click a sticky
+- Search stickies on Sidebar
+  - Focus on search box or Ctrl + Shift + l
+- Select sidebar display option
+  - Click "Display on " combobox or Ctrl + Shift + o

 ### Tag
 You can add tag to sticky with the upper textbox.